enna-project/Enna-Media-Server/doc/Protocol.md

  * `del` : remove the track in the playlist or delete the saved playlist if 'filename' is omitted
  * `clear` : delete all content in the playlist
+ * `save` : save the current playlist in a new playlist in database

 Exemple :